mikemahoney218/spacey/README.md

 At the moment, `spacey` consists mainly of the following functions:

--   `automap_2d` uses a combination of sensible defaults to produce attractive square map outputs from a single central point location.
+-   `automap` uses a combination of sensible defaults to produce attractive square map outputs from a single central point location.
 -   `get_coord_bounding_box` finds the smallest rectangle required to contain a list of lat/long coordinates.